 Watching an erotic scene on film between two (or three, or more) attractive Hollywood actors is always a jolly old time, but truly memorable sex scenes don't come along very often.
-In honor of Kevin Smith's latest masterpiece Zack and Miri Make a Porno (in theaters October 31st); we've compiled a list of the Best X Rated Movie Scenes.
-In order to keep things current, we stuck to movies on this side of the millennium.
-Somehow, some way, we manage to persevere through the exhaustive task of watching all these erotic milestones, just for you.
+That's why we've compiled a list of the Best X Rated Movie Scenes.
+In order to keep things current, we're sticking to movies on this side of the millennium.
+Somehow, some way, we managed to persevere through the exhaustive task of watching all these erotic milestones, just for you.
 Enjoy.

 Y Tu Mamá También (2001)

 Ana (Ana López Mercado) makes a toast with the two charming teen chunks of raging hormones she’s teamed up with on a spontaneous road trip through Mexico: "Here’s to life and love and sex!" she declares, setting off on a journey to teach the flabbergasted boys all about precisely those subjects, with a special emphasis on the third.
 But a night that begins with a guzzling, raucous celebration ends in a steamy motel threesome – foursome, if you add the tequila — just before Ana’s tragic secret is revealed.

 A History of Violence (2005)